Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

 Nice, now only thing to worry about is how to receive the message.

 ..
 Note::
-    There is no "SocialMediaHandler" as template.
+    There is no ``SocialMediaHandler`` as template.
 You should have a handler or any logic that receive the messages from your soical media.
 Then you need to call this function after applied your logic (e.g. wait for a certain time to answer.)

-Create a static "onUpdate(Pair<String, String>)" function that will be called from your "SocialMediaHandler" class with pair parameter that consits of the uuid and the message.
+Create a static ``onUpdate(Pair<String, String>)`` function that will be called from your ``SocialMediaHandler`` class with pair parameter that consits of the uuid and the message.
 ::
     public static void onUpdate(Pair<String, String> update){
         //get the uuid